 Alitex aluminium greenhouses are designed and manufactured with an exceptional level of precision and skill to make sure that the highest quality standard is achieved every time.
 We recommend the very best foundations are laid to enhance the life of your greenhouse.

-As many of our customers prefer to have one point of contact for all aspects of their project, we offer a building works service for all our National Trust Greenhouses within 100 miles of our head office at Torberry Farm - on the Hampshire - Sussex border.
-For those further afield we can provide a turnkey service to project manage a local builder of your choice; so you can still have the benefit of Alitex being your one point of contact.
+As many of our customers prefer to have one point of contact for all aspects of their project, we offer a building works service for all our greenhouse customers within the UK.
+For those further afield who prefer to use their own builder, we can offer a project management service to ensure the quality of your building works throughout the project, as well as the standard base check – so you can still have the benefit of Alitex being your main point of contact.
 The service extends to any required hard landscaping around the greenhouse.
-Bespoke greenhouses are assessed on a case-by-case basis.

 Please contact us for a building works quote.